 Appendix G(a) of the CEQA guidelines asks if a project is likely to "have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service."

 5.2.1 Special-Status Plants

-The proposed Project will result in the loss of one special-status plant: smooth tarplant.
+The proposed Project will not impact special-status plants.